-While BGP makes independent, policy driven decisions for the selection of the best path to be used for a given IP prefix, routers must forward packets using the longest-prefix-match rule, which "precedes" any BGP policy (RFC1812 [1]).
+Although BGP makes independent, policy driven decisions for the selection of the best path to be used for a given IP prefix, routers must forward packets using the longest-prefix-match rule, which "precedes" any BGP policy (RFC1812 [RFC1812]).
 The existence of a prefix p that is more specific than a prefix p' in the Forwarding Information Base (FIB) will let packets whose destination matches p be forwarded according to the next hop selected as best for p (the more specific prefix).
 This process takes place by disregarding the policies applied in the control plane for the selection of the best next-hop for p'.
-When an Autonomous System filters more specific prefixes and forwards packets according to the less specific prefix, the discrepancy in the routing policies applied to the less and the more specific prefixes can create unexpected traffic flows that infringe the policies of other ASes, still holding a path towards the more specific prefix.
+When an Autonomous System filters more specific prefixes and forwards packets according to the less specific prefix, the discrepancy among the routing policies applied to the less and the more specific prefixes can create unexpected traffic flows.
+These may infringe the policies of other ASes, still holding a path towards the more specific prefix.

 The objective of this draft is to shed light on possible side effects associated with more specific prefix filtering.
+Such actions can be explained by traffic engineering action, misconfiguration, or malicious intent.
 This document presents examples of such side effects and discusses approaches towards solutions to the problem.